 Information on how to apply for Commercial New Construction and Addition Building Permits and get inspections.
-Get all required forms and permit instructions including the building permit application.
+Get all required forms and permit instructions including the commercial building permit application.

-Required applications and forms
+Required applications and important forms

 A building permit is required to construct a new commercial structure or multi-family residential project with three or more units and to add to, repair, alter, or change occupancy of existing structures.